 Jean-Guy Trudel became the 19th head coach in Peoria Rivermen franchise history on May 25, 2013 and served as the team’s first head coach in its Southern Professional Hockey League era.
 He also became the third former player to return as head coach and enters his fifth year as a professional head coach for the 2017-18 season.

-In five years with the Rivermen, Trudel has amassed an overall 175-73-32 Regular Season record, taking Peoria to the playoffs in each of his first five seasons at the helm.
-With his guidance, the Rivermen won back-to-back William B. Coffey trophies as the SPHL's regular season champion during the 2014-15 and 2015-16 seasons, capturing the title again in 2017-18, and have reached the President's Cup Finals in each of the last three seasons.
+In five years with the Rivermen, Trudel has amassed an overall 215-80-41 Regular Season record, taking Peoria to the playoffs in each of his first six seasons at the helm.
+With his guidance, the Rivermen won back-to-back William B. Coffey trophies as the SPHL's regular season champion during the 2014-15 and 2015-16 seasons, capturing the title again in 2017-18 and 2018-19, and have reached the President's Cup Finals in three consecutive postseasons from 2016-18.
 Trudel has also captured the SPHL Coach of the Year award three times (2014-15, 15-16, and 17-18), becoming the first coach in SPHL history to win the award more than once.

 Inducted into the Peoria Rivermen Hockey Hall of Fame in 2011, Trudel played 177 games for Peoria over parts of three seasons.
 Overall, he finished with 234 points (87g, 147a) and had another 19 points in 12 ECHL playoff games between 1996 and 1998.